Multi-Granularity Distribution Modeling for Video Watch Time Prediction via Exponential-Gaussian Mixture Network: EXPERIMENTS

 \subsubsection{\textbf{Online A/B tests(RQ1)}}

 To further demonstrate the effectiveness of \name, we conducted online A/B tests for 7 days on the industrial short video recommender system of Xiaohongshu App.
 We simultaneously attribute 10\% real traffic to \name and our existing baseline CREAD.
-Our platform serves more than 150 million DAUs.
-Thus each traffic group covers 15 million real users and ensures the reliability of the experimental results. \name and CREAD are applied to the ranking stage whose predicting backbone is MMOE \cite{ma2018modeling,tang2020progressive}.
+Our platform serves hundreds of millions of DAUs.
+Thus each traffic group covers enough real users and ensures the reliability of the experimental results. \name and CREAD are applied to the ranking stage whose predicting backbone is MMOE \cite{ma2018modeling,tang2020progressive}.
 We show the results of online A/B testing in the left part of Table~\ref{tbl:online-2}.
 It is apparent that the proposed \name model achieves a significant improvement (+0.681\%) in user watch time compared to the CREAD, while exhibiting no negative impact on other metrics.
 In addition, it is observed that \name also demonstrates a significant improvement (+0.189\%) in Video Views, which can be attributed to its better alignment with user interests and ultimate enhancement of user engagement.

 It is well-known that online accuracy, compared to noise-free offline evaluations, provides a more reliable measure of model generalization in recommender systems.
 Consequently, alongside the A/B testing on user engagement metrics, we rigorously compare the real-time predictive accuracy between proposed \name and the baseline CREAD.
 As summarized in the right part of Table~\ref{tbl:online-2}, \name achieves significant improvements over CREAD in both MAE and XAUC, consistent with offline evaluations in Section~\ref{sec:offline-comparison}.
 Furthermore, we quantify the online alignment between predicted and actual watch time distributions via KL divergence \cite{kullback1951information}. \name reduces the KL divergence by nearly 20\% compared to CREAD, demonstrating a closer approximation to the ground-truth distribution and directly validating its effectiveness in modeling real-time watch time distribution.